 Whether you want to holiday in beautiful Bali, or you’re an expat returning to Indonesia for a longer stay, anyone is eligible to apply for the Single Entry B211 Tourism e-Visa.
 It is currently the best option for non-residents and tourists to enter Indonesia and stay for an extended period of time, or for tourists of any nationality who are not eligible for the Visa On Arrival.

-The Single Entry e-Visa is valid for 60 days and allows for 2x 60-day extensions, totalling a six month stay period.
+The Single Entry e-Visa is valid for 60 days and allows for 2x 60-day extensions, totalling a six month stay period (180 days).
 The visa is called a B211 Visit Visa, and when you apply for this visa you’ll need to state whether you require the “Business Visa” or the “Tourism Visa”.

-Note: in order to obtain the B211 Tourism Visa, you must have a sponsor in Indonesia – a process that can be easily completed with the help of a visa agent in Bali (you can send us a DM on Instagram for our recommendations on tried-and-tested visa agents).
+Note: in order to obtain the B211 Tourism Visa, you must have a sponsor in Indonesia – a process that can be easily completed with the help of a visa agent in Bali (you can send us a DM on Instagram @honeycombersbali for our recommendations of tried-and-tested visa agents).

 HOW TO APPLY FOR THE SINGLE ENTRY B211 TOURISM E-VISA

-- You’ll need to supply a scanned copy of your passport.
+- You’ll need to supply a scanned copy of your passport with at least 6 months validity.

 - And finally, you’ll need to show proof of the e-Visa payment to start the application process.